Today, doctors and therapists from Alegria Medical Centre join forces to talk about menopause!

 At the same time, there will be a reflection on the fixation and depletion of calcium, which will lead to the management of a risk called “osteoporosis”.
 Osteoporosis is often associated with menopause in the 3 to 5 years that follow.
 This approach will be rheumatic, to be able to evaluate the calcium losses, or the bad fixations of calcium, inherent to menopause, to minimize the installation of osteoporosis as much as possible.

-What foods and nutrients should I put on my menu to better cope with menopause?
+What foods and nutrients should I put on my menu to better cope with it?

 Elodie Auffray, dietician and nutritioniste : First of all, you need good fatty acids: omega 3 and omega 6.
-They are found in seasoning oils, flaxseed, rapeseed, walnut, crushed flaxseed, but also in fatty fish and borage oil.
+We find them in seasoning oils, flaxseed, rapeseed, walnut, crushed flaxseed, but also in fatty fish and borage oil.
 They allow good hydration of the skin and fight against the dryness of the vaginal mucosa.
 They also prevent cardiovascular diseases and help to rebalance mood disorders.

 I recommend that you eat plenty of fruits and vegetables: at least 5 portions a day.
 They are rich in antioxidants and fight against cell aging.

 For bone health, you need to consume calcium, whether vegetal or animal.
-It is important and you will find it in walnuts, hazelnuts, almonds, but also in mineral water, sardines, and dairy products.
+It is important.
+You will find it in walnuts, hazelnuts, almonds, but also in mineral water, sardines, and dairy products.

 Who says calcium, says vitamin D!
 Indeed, vitamin D is essential to fix calcium in the bones.
 Vitamin D is found in cod liver oil, fatty fish, eggs, milk, cheese, and butter.

-To manage your weight, I recommend eating a lot of fiber and choosing low glycemic index carbohydrates, and avoiding sweets and pastries.
+To manage your weight, I recommend eating a lot of fiber, and choosing low glycemic index carbohydrates.
+Of course sweets and pastries should be avoided.

 how do we manage your mood swings linked to menopause ?